 Like Classic Records, Countdown Media has reissued its Everest catalog with the same programs as the original LPs.
 It conveniently provides, then, the catalog of the original Everest LPs, at least up to the release of Krips’ Beethoven cycle.
 That’s when the catalog was sold to Bernie Solomon and licensed recordings began to show up under the Everest moniker.

 The barcodes are those of Amazon.com entries for the on-demand CDs, but remember that all these recordings can also be bought for download from iTunes and HDTracks.
 I’ve put in bold type those that had never been reissued in audiophile releases in the CD era.
 I’ve put in italics the few that are still missing from Countdown Media’s reissues.
-Regretably, the Shostakovich 5th Symphony by Stokowski and Chavez by Chavez are among those, as well as 3024, Villa-Lobos’ Sinfonia Concertante for cello orchestra and arrangements of Bach’s Preludes & Fugues from the Well-Tempered Clavier, that one never reissued in audiophile form.
+Regretably, the Shostakovich 5th Symphony by Stokowski and Antheil’s 4th Symphony by Goossens are among those (but – August 2019 update – Chavez by Chavez, Vaughan Williams’ Job and Arthur Benjamin’s Concertos were released in 2018 – only as downloads, I haven’t found any entry on Amazon for on-demand CDs), as well as 3024, Villa-Lobos’ Sinfonia Concertante for cello orchestra and arrangements of Bach’s Preludes & Fugues from the Well-Tempered Clavier, that one never reissued in audiophile form.
 About this, in an e-mail from March 13, 2017, Countdown Media’s Lutz Rippe told me that “if the condition of the master tapes is good enough, those will be released as soon as possible”.

 Note: I have not found the entry and barcode for the on-demand CD or download on Amazon.com, but the recording is available indeed for high-res. download from iTunes and HDTracks.